FLIP Price Up 46.6% Over Last 7 Days (FLP)

 Buying and Selling FLIP

-It is usually not currently possible to purchase alternative cryptocurrencies such as FLIP directly using U.S. dollars.
-Investors seeking to trade FLIP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FLIP using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as FLIP directly using U.S. dollars.
+Investors seeking to trade FLIP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FLIP using one of the aforementioned exchanges.

 Receive News & Updates for FLIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.